cozcinar/VI_VMAF_4_360/readme.md

 You can check the paper in __doc__ folder.

-### Advance options
+### Advanced options

 * Changing VMAF model: In 360vmaf.py, you can change the VMAF model.
-The default model is vmaf_rb_v0.6.3.
+The default model is *vmaf_rb_v0.6.3*.
+You can find other models in the folder of __voronoiVMAF/model__.

 > vmaf_model      =  'vmaf_rb_v0.6.3/vmaf_rb_v0.6.3.pkl'

 * Specifying number of Voronoi patches.
-By using option '--c', you can specify the usage of number of patches, for example '--c 15'.
+By using option '--c', you can specify the number of patches, for example '--c 15'.
+The default parameter is 15, which was found an optimal number in the experiment.
-The default parameter is 15.
-If you do not specify the number of patches, the script uses the default parameter which is 15.
+If you do not specify the number of patches, the script uses the default parameter.

 > python 360vmaf.py --w 3840 --h 2160 --f 100 --r sounders2 --c 15